trevnorris/talks/README.md

-node.js presentations
+## node.js presentations

-Each sub-folder contains a different presentation and associated materials.
-Each one will have a brief description here.

-Dirs:

-js-vs-cc-set-properties: four tests showing the difference in performance setting Object properties in c++ vs javascript.
+Each subfolder contains a README with notes specific to its contents.

+NOTE: There's a lot more that will be here soon.
+Just needs some cleanup.